 To complement the new MBTA communities zoning requirement and to promote the development of walkable neighborhoods across the Commonwealth, MHP is offering The Complete Neighborhoods Partnership.
 This program concentrates technical assistance, resources, and investments within designated districts over multiple years to support the creation of mobility-rich, mixed-use, mixed-income neighborhoods.
 It is available to all communities in the Commonwealth.

-Budget and Schedule: The program will select up to 12 communities to receive up to $150,000 each in technical assistance for a total of $1.8 million over a five-year period of the program.
+Budget and Schedule: The program will select up to 12 communities to receive up to $150,000 each in technical assistance for a total of $1.8 million over a five-year period.
 Six will be selected in 2022 and six in 2023.
 Services will be performed by MHP staff and/or third-party consultants.
 No direct funds will be awarded to selected communities.

 Eligible Uses: Funds can be used for predevelopment, policy development, community engagement, or financial analyses.
 MHP Community Assistance staff will provide support throughout the program.